 The Royal Tombs of Ur

 In 1922, an archeologist named Woolley made a fantastic discovery.
-He found the royal tomb of Ur.
-Ur had been the capitol of Sumer until the Euphrates river changed its course after a flood, leaving the city miles from water.
+He found the Royal Tomb of Ur.
+Ur had been an important city in ancient Sumer until the Euphrates river changed its course after a flood, leaving the city miles from water.
 Because of the river's new course, the people of Ur left their city and built a new one on the banks of the Euphrates, where they could get food and trade goods.
 The old city was left to fall into ruins.

-This discovery spurred many other archaeologists to dig further in Ur.
-While no one else found a treasure like the one found by Woolley, many more artifacts were found, bringing with them a larger understanding of how the people of Sumer lived.
+Many other archaeologists arrived to dig further in Ur.
+No one else found a treasure like the one found by Woolley.
+But they did find many more artifacts, all of which helped us to better understand the ancient Sumerian civilization.